zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ![Issues in Zapier Integration](https://cdn.zapier.com/storage/photos/7e214665d64998a7cc8c3276e5b8f86f.png)

-As people use your Zapier integration, they may encounter buggs and problems with your integration, or think of new ways they'd like to use your app with Zapier, and send them to the Zapier support team.
-We log those in Zapier's issue tracker, which you can see from the _Issues_ tab on your app's Developer Platform settings page.
+As people use your Zapier integration, they may encounter bugs and problems with your integration, or think of new ways they'd like to use your app with Zapier, and send them to the Zapier support team.
+We log those in Zapier's issue tracker, which you can see from the _Bug & Feature Requests_ page in the Manage section of your app's sidebar.

-Problems and issues with your integration, authentication, API calls, and more will be logged as `bug`, while new things users requires from your integration will be logged as `feature request`.
+Problems and issues with your integration, authentication, API calls, and more will be logged as `bug`, while new things users require from your integration will be logged as `feature request`.

 ![Reply to Zapier Integration Issue](https://cdn.zapier.com/storage/photos/a793bc2741fd1c82159c01d0a59fe735.png)